“Corruption has appeared in the land and the sea on account of what the hands of men have wrought…”[Quran 30:41]

 - Turn your heater / air conditioner down when you’re not at home or at night.

 - Check your weather stripping / caulking around your windows and doors to prevent air leaks, in essence heat escaping out or cold getting in.

 - Hang your clothes to dry instead of using the dryer.
 Or fluff them just for a couple of minutes to help get the wrinkles out and hang dry the rest of the way.
-You can use a clothes line outside or simply install a wire wrack above your washer/dryer or hang the wet clothes in a guest room closet.
+You can use a clothes line outside or simply install a wire wrack above your washer/dryer or hang the clothes in a closet to dry.